 Before a tenancy starts, it’s normal for an inventory to be taken.
 This information is record of the physical state of the property and will be used if there is any dispute about the return of the deposit money once a tenant moves out.

-In this blog, we talk about why the inventory process is so important and how it could end up saving you money.
+In this blog, we talk about why it’s so important for tenants to be involved with the inventory process and how it could end up saving you money.

 What is an inventory?